Steven Montez: Washington Football Team

-Montez signed with the Washington Football Team as an undrafted free agent following the 2020 NFL Draft.
+Montez signed with the Washington Football Team as an undrafted free agent following the 2020 NFL draft.
 He was waived on September 5, 2020 and signed to the practice squad the next day.
-Montez was elevated to the active roster on December 19 and December 26 for the team's weeks 15 and 16 games against the Seattle Seahawks and Carolina Panthers, and reverted to the practice squad after each game.
+Montez was elevated to the active roster on December 18 and December 26 for the team's weeks 15 and 16 games against the Seattle Seahawks and Carolina Panthers, and reverted to the practice squad after each game.
 He was signed to the active roster prior to the Week 17 game against the Philadelphia Eagles.

 Montez was waived by Washington on August 31, 2021.

 Detroit Lions

 On September 2, 2021, Montez was signed to the Detroit Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 10, 2022, but was waived on May 11, 2022.
 He re-signed to the Lions' practice squad on December 22.

 Seattle Sea Dragons

-Montez was allocated to the Seattle Sea Dragons of the XFL on November 15, 2022, but re-signed to the Lions' practice squad in December 2022.
+Montez was allocated to the Seattle Sea Dragons of the XFL on November 15, 2022, but re-signed to the Lions' practice squad on December 22.
 He re-joined the Sea Dragons after his practice squad contract with the Lions expired.
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).